ninabarzh/broomstick/content/posts/israel-iran-attack.md

 And let’s not ignore Israel’s own trajectory – increasingly authoritarian, internally divided, and morally compromised.
 If Iran’s reckoning is nigh, Israel’s own day of judgement may follow sooner than its leaders imagine.

-## Conclusion: A high-stakes gamble with no winners
+## A high-stakes gamble with no winners

 Israel’s attack combines genuine security concerns with strategic opportunism and political theatre – the Middle Eastern equivalent of juggling chainsaws while riding a unicycle.
 Whether it delays Iran’s nuclear ambitions or accelerates them remains to be seen, but one thing is certain: the region just became even more volatile, proving that when it comes to Middle Eastern geopolitics, things can always get worse.